 How do we work?

-We are not able to provide clinical advice.
-PALS aim to resolve your problem/issue within ten working days, but some things may take longer for us to deal with.
-We will keep you informed of the progress.
+We aim to resolve concerns within ten working days, but some things may take longer for us to deal with.
+Should we encounter a delay we will keep you informed of the progress.

 By telephone (Monday to Friday, 9am to 5pm)